Hasmonean High School: Location

 Originally, the school was situated in The Drive in Golders Green until 1947.
 In that year, the boys' school moved to Holders Hill Road, where it has remained until the present day.
 Until 1975, the girls' school was accommodated in two large houses in Parson Street, Hendon, when it was relocated to Page Street.
 In 2023, a middle school opened in Belsize Park, Southampton Rd, to hold the Year 7 students, and the following year, both Year 7 and Year 8 were there.

-Transport

-As of September 2011, the bus route 240 serves the boys site of the school, with access to Golders Green, Edgware and Mill Hill Broadway Stations for all students.
-At Mill Hill Broadway there is access to the 221 Bus, 113 Bus, 251 Bus, 303 Bus, 186 Bus, 114 Bus.
-The closest underground station is Mill Hill East.

 Governing body

 Soon after its opening, the school became part of the Jewish Secondary Schools Movement (JSSM).
 Under the terms of the JSSM scheme, the trustees of the school must be appointed by the rabbis of certain synagogues, namely, the Adath Yisroel, the Golders Green Beth Hamedrash Congregation and the Hendon Adath Yisroel.
 The trustees in turn appoint the Foundation Governors, who together with the Headteacher, two LEA appointed Governors, three parent-elected Governors, two teacher-elected Governors and the Staff Governor form the Governing Body.
 The current chairmen of governors are Gary Swabel (MAT), Yossi Halberstadt (Boys) and Steven Blumgart (Girls).